 What is embedded finance?

-Embedded finance is the incorporation of financial services into a business that is not a financial institution.
-Embedded finance services are appearing all over the market nowadays.
-From the automotive industry to B2B eCommerce marketplaces, the common goal of embedded finance is to offer customers access to credit or financing directly from the business itself.
-To do this, non-financial service companies often partner with banks or other financial institutions to offer embedded finance services to their customers.
+Embedded finance refers to the integration of financial services into businesses that aren’t traditionally financial institutions.
+Today, embedded finance is becoming increasingly prevalent across various industries, from automotive to B2B eCommerce marketplaces.
+The primary goal of embedded finance is to offer customers access to credit or financing directly from the business they’re purchasing from, without having to go through a separate financial institution.
+To make this possible, non-financial businesses often partner with banks or other financial institutions to provide these services to their customers.

 How fintech is changing the financial services landscape